-- financial assets at fair value through equity in Note 7. - financial assets at fair value through income statement in Note 7. - quantitative disclosures of fair value measurement hierarchy in Note 38. - disclosures for valuation methods, significant estimates and assumptions in Note 38.
+- financial assets at fair value through other comprehensive income in Note 7. - financial assets at fair value through income statement in Note 7. - quantitative disclosures of fair value measurement hierarchy in Note 38. - disclosures for valuation methods, significant estimates and assumptions in Note 38.